-Another point is that since carbohydrates are so restricted during the no carbohydrate portion, the issue of micronutrient deficiencies can occur.
+Because carbohydrates are restricted to less than 50 grams a day, the issue of micronutrient deficiencies can occur.
 Thiamin, folate, calcium, iron, potassium, and magnesium are typically inadequate in low-carb diets.
-The best thing to do to avoid this is to make sure you take a high quality multivitamin /mineral twice per day to ensure that you get 100% of the daily value.
-Also supplementing with a fiber supplement is a good idea to make sure your plumbing doesn't get clogged, if you know what I mean.
-Another course of action one can take is to make sure that on the high-carbohydrate period of the diet you consume adequate amounts of fibrous green vegetables, and also quality carbohydrate sources such as brown rice, squash, sweet potatoes, and whole-wheat pastas.
+The best thing to do to avoid this is to make sure you take a high-quality multivitamin to ensure you get 100 percent of the daily value.
+Also supplementing with a fiber supplement is a good idea to make sure your plumbing doesn't get clogged.

 What About The Anticatabolic Effects Of The Ketogenic Diet?

 Ketosis is different, because, when in the state of ketosis, the brain will prefer ketones over glucose.
 For the dieter this is good!
 The body will not have to break down protein for energy.
 In turn the body will be forced to use its fat reserves, a.k.a. your love handles, for its energy.
-This is why ketosis is such a good method of dieting.
+This is why a low-carb diet is such a good method of dieting.

 So What Is The Best Way To Get There?

-Through experimentation I have found that the best way to get into the metabolic state of ketosis is starting off using a fairly high fat intake with small amounts of protein.
-After your body gets into ketosis I feel that the fat intake can be reduced and the protein intake can be increased.
+Through experimentation, I have found that the best way to get into the metabolic state of ketosis is by starting off using a fairly high-fat intake with smaller amounts of protein.
+After your body gets into ketosis, the fat intake can be reduced and the protein intake can be increased.
 Keep in mind that keto-adapation takes about three weeks, so be patient!